SamyaDaleh/CL-Toolbox/README.md

 It prints out full parsing traces along with applied rules and antecedence items.
 Use it to generate examples, play around with grammars etc.

+## Without Installation

+If you just want to get parsing traces of the most common algorithms, please visit http://samyadaleh.de/.
+You can insert grammar and input for all algorithms listed there, afterwards click Help > Solve Task to get the full trace.

 ## Installation

-Download the standalone-jar from /releases and that's it.
-The jar already contains needed third-party libraries.
-You need Java 8 or higher installed for the jar to run, or else compile it for yourself.

-Or if you want to tinker with the code, for me it worked like this:
+If you want to tinker with the code, for me it worked like this:
 - use your favorite IDE to clone/checkout the project
 - add the dependencies to your classpath/build path, preferable with the build.gradle file
 - run the JUnit tests in test.src to verify that everything is working.
 You should see some success messages and parsing outputs.

+Logged-in GitHub users can download the latest jar from the Action tab.

 ### Dependencies